Skip to content

 FUNDING AND CONTRACTS WITH PRIVATE FOOD SERVICE AGENCIES

 The programs will be financed through allowable regular or special funds in this district, including the Commodity Support Program.
 The programs will be operated so that their regular operating costs come from the state and federal programs as well as money collected from the sale of meals to students and adults.
 The price of the sale of meals to students and adults will be established annually by the board.
+When necessary, the board may expend capital or operating funds for support of the programs, subject to the regular budgetary procedures of the district.

+The district will follow all procedures required under state and federal law for procuring a contract with a private food service agency, including Buy American requirements.
 Any decision to enter into a contract with a private food service agency shall require the approval of the Board.

 RECORDKEEPING

 In accordance with applicable federal law and regulations, the district will annually report racial and ethnic data in the Idaho System for Educational Excellence.
 All racial and ethnic data related to the district’s child nutrition programs will be maintained for three (3) years plus the current year.
+The district will also maintain other records as may be required by federal or state law or regulations.

 PUBLIC NOTIFICATION